-Figure 1.
-Mean score of the interactive features of the murals statement "the interactive mural has clear images" obtained the highest score (20 students (90.91%) answered "YES"), where the students agreed with the murals displayed.
+Figure 1 shows the average score for every statement in the interactive mural features.
+For the first component, the statement "the interactive mural has clear images" obtained the highest score (20 students (90.91%) answered "YES"), where the students agreed with the murals displayed.